 By Amy Caren Daniel

-Feb 13 (Reuters) - U.S. stocks extended a rally from the prior session on Wednesday, powered by rising expectations that the United States and China could strike a deal during their ongoing trade talks, with benign inflation data that did little to change the outlook on rates.
+Feb 13 (Reuters) - U.S. stocks extended a rally on Wednesday, powered by rising expectations that the United States and China could strike a deal during their trade talks, with sentiment buoyed by benign inflation data that did little to change the outlook on rates.

-“So far, so good,” U.S. Treasury Secretary Steven Mnuchin said about the U.S.-China trade talks in Beijing, a day after President Donald Trump said he would be willing to let a March 1 deadline slide if the two sides were close to a deal.
+“So far, so good,” U.S. Treasury Secretary Steven Mnuchin said about the talks in Beijing, a day after President Donald Trump said he would be willing to let a March 1 deadline slide if the two countries were close to a deal.

 U.S. consumer prices were unchanged for a third straight month in January, leading to the smallest annual increase in inflation in more than 1-1/2 years, which could allow the Federal Reserve to hold interest rates steady for a while.

-The data pushed U.S. treasury yields higher, helping the financials sector rise 0.90, which provided the biggest boost to the S&P 500 index.
+The inflation data pushed U.S. treasury yields higher, helping the financials sector rise 1.03 percent and the banking index gain 0.92 percent.

-Dish Network Corp dropped 7.4 percent, the most among S&P companies, after the U.S. satellite TV service provider lost more-than-expected pay-TV subscribers in the fourth quarter.
+Dish Network Corp dropped 5.1 percent after the U.S. satellite TV service provider lost more-than-expected pay-TV subscribers in the fourth quarter.

-Advancing issues outnumbered decliners by a 1.94-to-1 ratio on the NYSE and by a 1.56-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.38-to-1 ratio on the NYSE and by a 1.97-to-1 ratio on the Nasdaq.

-The S&P index recorded 33 new 52-week highs and no new low, while the Nasdaq recorded 55 new highs and nine new lows.
+The S&P index recorded 29 new 52-week highs and no new low, while the Nasdaq recorded 47 new highs and six new lows.
 (Reporting by Amy Caren Daniel and Shreyashi Sanyal in Bengaluru; Editing by Sriraj Kalluvila)